History of the AACR

 In spite of the AACR’s growth and the rapid advances in cancer science, by 2008 there was consensus that progress against cancer had to be accelerated through increased funding, a difficult task in the face of a worldwide economic recession.
 A new initiative, Stand Up To Cancer, a fundraising collaboration between the AACR and the Entertainment Industry Foundation, was unprecedented.
 The AACR later became the scientific partner to SU2C, which has has now raised over $240 million that directly funds multi-institutional translational research teams (“Dream Teams”) and innovative research grants to young investigators selected through AACR’s scientific grant review process.

 The results of this unique research are being reported at scientific meetings and in the pages of AACR journals, including the newest journals,

 Cancer Discovery (2011), and

 Cancer Immunology Research (2013), and are included in AACR’s Annual Cancer Progress Report.
-In 2013, to further the recognition of pioneers in cancer research, the board of directors established the Fellows of the AACR Academy, which currently has over 155 members whose major scientific discoveries have propelled significant innovation and progress against cancer.
+In 2013, to further the recognition of pioneers in cancer research, the board of directors established the Fellows of the AACR Academy, which currently has 212 members whose major scientific discoveries have propelled significant innovation and progress against cancer.